jamescherti/minimal-emacs.d/README.md

 Replace `FILENAME.el` with the actual name and DESCRIPTION with a brief description of its purpose.

+*(Only if you know what you're doing: Removing `no-byte-compile: t;` from your init files allows Emacs to compile them, improving load and execution speed.
+However, if you do so, you may need to add required dependencies.
+For example, if you're using `use-package`, add `(require 'use-package)` at the top of `post-init.el` to ensure all necessary `use-package` variables and functions are loaded.)*

 ## Customizations: UI (pre-early-init.el)

 ### How to enable the menu-bar, the tool-bar, dialogs, the contextual menu, and tooltips?